 Goods by geographic area (seasonally adjusted, Census basis)

-- The goods deficit with Canada decreased from $2.7 billion in October (revised) to $1.4 billion in November.
-Exports were nearly unchanged at $26.7 billion and imports decreased $1.3 billion to $28.1 billion
+- The deficit with Mexico increased from $4.1 billion in May to $5.4 billion in June.
+Exports increased $0.1 billion to $20.0 billion and imports increased $1.4 billion to $25.5 billion.

-- The goods surplus with South and Central America increased from $2.3 billion in October to $4.3 billion in November.
-Exports increased $0.5 billion to $15.5 billion and imports decreased $1.5 billion to $11.2 billion.
+- The deficit with China decreased from $30.6 billion in May to $29.0 billion in June.
+Exports increased $0.9 billion to $10.5 billion and imports decreased $0.7 billion to $39.5 billion.

-Read the full report.
+For more information, read the full report.